MariaMartinvi/Cuentacuentos_new/STORY_EXAMPLES_SETUP.md

-# Story Examples Setup Guide
+# Personalized Story Examples Setup Guide

-This guide will help you set up the "Ejemplos de cuentos" (Story Examples) feature using Firebase for storing and retrieving story texts and audio files.
+This guide will help you set up the "Ejemplos de cuentos" (Personalized Story Examples) feature using Firebase for storing and retrieving story texts and audio files.

 ## 1. Firebase Setup